Bruno Loerzer: Between the world wars

 Loerzer irregularly fought with Freikorps anti-communist paramilitary units from December 1918 until March 1920.
 He commanded FA 427 in the Baltic area, supporting the Eiserne Division in the tactical air role.
-During the 1930s he was a leader in various civil aviation organizations (National Socialist Flying Corps: NSFK), and rejoined the Luftwaffe in 1935 with the rank of Oberst (colonel).
+During the 1930s, he was a leader in various civil aviation organisations (National Socialist Flying Corps: NSFK), and rejoined the Luftwaffe in 1935 with the rank of Oberst (colonel).

 On 15 March 1937, Loerzer was tasked with the creation of Jagdgeschwader 334 (JG 334—334th Fighter Wing) and appointed its first Geschwaderkommodore (wing commander).
 He held this position until 31 March 1938 when he was appointed Inspekteur der Jagdflieger (Inspector of Fighters).
 Command of JG 334 was then passed on to Oberstleutnant Werner Junck.

 World War II

-During the early war years he was commander of II Air Corps, being awarded the Knight's Cross of the Iron Cross in May 1940.
+During the early war years, he was commander of II Air Corps, being awarded the Knight's Cross of the Iron Cross in May 1940.
 His II Air Corps participated in the invasion of the Soviet Union in the summer of 1941, as a section of Kesselring's 2nd Air Fleet—in support of Field Marshal von Bock.
-His unit was transferred to Messina, Sicily in October 1941, and he remained there until the middle of 1943, when his section returned to the Italian mainland after suffering heavy losses.
+His unit was transferred to Messina, Sicily, in October 1941, and he remained there until the middle of 1943, when his section returned to the Italian mainland after suffering heavy losses.

-In December 1942, Fighter Ace Werner Baumbach, Group Commander of III/Kampfgeschwader 30, wrote a letter to Hans Jeschonnek, then Chief of the General Staff of the Luftwaffe, regarding the heavy losses suffered by the II Air Corps under Loerzer's leadership.
+In December 1942, fighter ace Werner Baumbach, Group Commander of III./Kampfgeschwader 30, wrote a letter to Hans Jeschonnek, then Chief of the General Staff of the Luftwaffe, regarding the heavy losses suffered by the II Air Corps under Loerzer's leadership.
 Loerzer was removed from command of the II Air Corps in February 1943, and subsequently promoted by Goering to Generaloberst as Chief of the Luftwaffe Personnel Department and Chief of Personnel Armament and National Socialist Leadership of the Luftwaffe.
 Loerzer showed his gratitude on the occasion of the Reichsmarshall's birthday in January 1944, where he presented Goering with a carload of black market goods from Italy - women's stockings, soaps, and other rare items, complete with a price list in order to keep black market prices uniform throughout Germany.

-In December 1944 he was assigned to the Fuhrerreserve.
+In December 1944, he was assigned to the Führerreserve.
 He retired in April 1945, and was captured by the Americans in May 1945, and held until 1948.

-Postwar
+Post-war

 Loerzer died in Hamburg in 1960, at the age of 69.